rstepanchuk/ICDLP-checker/README.md

 Checklist must be sibling to project;
 1. Specify project in "testPath" in package.json
-2. Share your ICDLP checklist to "client_email" from google_api_cred.json
+2. Put latest versions data to configurations in package.json
-3. Add spreadsheet ID to "spreadSheet" in package.json
+3. npm run test